archlinux/arch-boxes/README.md

 ## How to start the build process locally
-If you want to build the boxes locally without uploading them to the Vagrant cloud you need to edit the `local.json` before you start the build. set the right `iso_url` and the right `iso_checksum_url`.
+If you want to build the boxes locally without uploading them to the Vagrant cloud you need to edit the `vagrant.json` before you start the build. set the right `iso_url` and the right `iso_checksum_url`.
 Then you can start the build for virtualbox only with the following command:

-`packer build -only=virtualbox-iso local.json`
+`packer build -only=qemu -except=publish vagrant.json`

 ## How to start the build process for official builds
-The official builds are done on our Arch Linux Buildserver.
+The official builds are done in our Arch Linux GitLab CI.

 `packer build vagrant.json`